 Getting into such a storied sport can seem overwhelming, but any bowhunter will tell you it’s more than worth it.
-It can be a lot easier to get started if you know all the different parts of the process.
+It can be a lot easier to get started on bow hunting if you know all the different parts of the process, including deer behavior and useful hunting tips.
 Take it step by step and before you know it, you’ll have antlers on your wall and venison in the freezer.

 Table of Contents

 The main thing that draws people to bowhunting is the challenge.
 It’s a lot harder.
 A bowhunter has to be a lot closer to his kill than a hunter with a rifle.
 For example, common wisdom says a bowhunter should put his stand up 20 yards from where he expects to see a deer.
 A rifle hunter?
 Two hundred.
 A rifle hunter can be ten times as far and still have a good shot.

 It’s also harder to aim a bow.
 You can get a sight and sight in your bow, but arrows will naturally fall off course more easily than bullets.
 They’re lighter, longer and slower, all making things like air resistance more significant.

 Plus, bowhunters get a kind of bonus.
 The bowhunting season is usually much longer than the rifle season.
 It begins before and lasts after.
 Depending on the year and location, this also means you can have a successful hunt a lot more of the rut with a bow than a rifle.